Weedy233/Weedy233.github.io/README.md

 Add contact page
 (Tomorrow is our high level math examination, but I am still work with the page...)
 And find a better version of the picture, so applied it:)

+**Dec.31**
+Optimize the structure of the site, adopted the template method Fix the bug of sidebar